tigerjack-quantum/kitqat/README.md

 pip install myqlm
 pip install nptyping sympy
 pip install paramaterized
+pip install jupyter
 ```

 `nptyping` is used to get dynamic hints for numpy. `sympy`, up to now, is only
-used to automatically compute the RREF of a matrix. `parameterized` is required
+used in testing to automatically compute the RREF of a matrix and compare the
-by most of the unit tests in order to have a great refactoring of code.
+results against our implementation. `parameterized` is used in order to have
+parameterized testing. `jupyter` is required to launch notebooks.

 Then, you can clone this repository and activate the environment.